s-20/unnamed/old.DiceTypes.md

 Free dice are bonus dice a GM can grant to a check as a special bonus.
 Free Dice are normal dice.
 The GM can give them out for any reason, but beneficial circumstances or cool ideas are an excellent reason to do so.

-## Perk Dice

-One of the ways players can spend [Perks](Perks.md) is on extra dice.
-Only one Perk Die may be added to a given roll, but adding a Perk Die to the roll makes it and all the other dice in the pool into Easy Dice, and the Half Dice modifier is removed completely.